jupyterhub/jupyter-remote-desktop-proxy/README.md

 # Jupyter Remote Desktop Proxy
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jupyterhub/jupyter-remote-desktop-proxy/main?urlpath=desktop)

-Run XFCE (or other desktop environments) on a JupyterHub.
+Run XFCE (or other desktop environments) on Jupyter.

 This is based on https://github.com/ryanlovett/nbnovnc.

+When this extension is launched it will run a Linux desktop on the Jupyter single-user server, and proxy it to your browser using VNC via Jupyter.

 If a `vncserver` executable is found in `PATH` it will be used, otherwise a bundled TightVNC server is run.
 You can use this to install vncserver with support for other features, for example the [`Dockerfile`](./Dockerfile) in this repository installs TurboVNC for improved OpenGL support.